Microlensing Black Hole Shadows: Microlensing of a black hole shadow

 The figure shows that the boundary's asymmetric brightness is important when the lens is close to the true shadow.
 In contrast to the asymmetry in brightness, the asymmetric shape of the shadow survives with a wider angular separation of the lens from the true shadow.
 This behavior can be understood qualitatively using a point lens's microlensing of a point source.
 It is well-known that the photometric magnification signal fades away much more quickly than the astrometric shift signal at large angular separations of the lens.
 This is because the astrometric shift (given by eq.~\ref{eq:shift_c}) falls off as $\sim 1/\beta$ at large $\beta$, whereas the photometric magnification (provided by eq.~\ref{eq:amp_c}) falls off as $\sim 1/\beta^4$.
 That is why, even if the lens were far from the shadow, the strength of the astrometric distortion is substantially stronger than the photometric distortion.

-As a result, in the current study, we focus on the impact of astrometric microlensing on the shadow.
+The photometric asymmetry caused by microlensing could be important for the event when the lens passes very close to the boundary.
+It will change the morphology of the boundary, and microlensing being a time-varying phenomenon, it will add another time-scale (Einstein crossing time $t_E\equiv\theta_E/\mu$, where $\mu$ is the angular velocity of the lens relative to the source) into the observability of the boundary of the shadow apart from the innermost stable circular orbital time scale.
+However, if the integration time (time taken by EHT-like telescope to collect enough photons to calculate the visibility) is larger than $t_E$, the photometric effect will be washed out.
+Given that the astrometric distortion will have its influence from a much larger angular separation of the lens from the shadow as compared to the photometric effect, we will be focusing on the impact of astrometric microlensing on the shadow.